Making HED meaningful

-This tutorial explains how to create HED annotations that are semantically meaningful, unambiguous, and machine-actionable.
+This tutorial explains how to create HED annotations that are meaningful, unambiguous, and machine-actionable.
 Understanding HED annotation semantics is essential for creating annotations that accurately represent what happened during an experiment and can be correctly interpreted by both humans and computers.

-HED annotation semantics refers to the meaning conveyed by HED annotations.
 A HED annotation consists of tags selected from the HED vocabulary (schema), optionally grouped using parentheses, that together describe events, stimuli, actions, and other aspects of an experiment.

 The semantic interpretation of a HED annotation depends on: